Bella Thorne Hosts NYE Bash at Mexico Hotel Where Female Worker Was Recently Murdered

 Bella Thorne Hosting New Year’s Eve Bash at Mexico Hotel Where Female Worker Was Recently Murdered

 The NYE event is happening Thursday night at the Hard Rock Hotel in Riviera Maya, Mexico.
-Three days earlier, the body of Ana Gomez, a 21-year-old worker, was found at the hotel.
+Three days before, the body of Ana Gomez, a 21-year-old worker, was found at the hotel.

 In the final hours of 2020, Bella Thorne plans to host a New Year’s Eve bash at the Hard Rock Hotel in Riviera Maya, Mexico—the same resort where, just three days earlier, authorities found the body of a 21-year-old hotel worker who had been missing since Dec.
 18.